Quest Software acquires Erwin to advance its DataOps agenda

 That shift in how data is managed is giving rise to a more automated approach to managing data at scale, known as DataOps, within enterprise IT organizations.
 This is especially true for companies committed to monetizing the data they collect, typically in the context of a larger digital business transformation initiative.

 Erwin will become part of the information systems and management (ISM) business unit Quest Software created in 2020.
-Heath Thompson, president and general manager for the ISM business unit at Quest Software, told VentureBeat this arm of the company is focusing on building out a suite of data intelligence tools encompassing everything from the Erwin tools to existing offerings for managing databases and protecting data.
+Heath Thompson, president and general manager for the ISM business unit at Quest Software, told VentureBeat this arm of the company is focused on building out a suite of data intelligence tools encompassing everything from Erwin’s tools to existing offerings for managing databases and protecting data.

 Other elements of the ISM portfolio include endpoint management tools that trace their lineage back to Kace, which Dell acquired in 2010.
 Dell then acquired SonicWall in 2012 and merged with Quest Software, only to spin both companies out again in 2016.